zhangruoxikathy/msa-brac-employment-spatial/README.md

-# msa-brac-employment-spatial
 # Exploring Metropolitan Statistical Areas and Employment, with Spatial Visualizations, Shiny App Web Page Example
 To read more about what an MSA is, see [this link](https://www.census.gov/programs-surveys/metro-micro/about.html) to the US Census Bureau.

 # Files

-### - Data Sources and Descriptions ('data' folder)
+### - Data Sources and Descriptions (`data` folder)
-#### 1. ssamatab.xlsx: Monthly statistics on the levels of the labor force, employment, and unemployment, along with the unemployment rate, for all MSAs in the US, from 1990 to 2023.
+#### 1. `ssamatab.xlsx`: Monthly statistics on the levels of the labor force, employment, and unemployment, along with the unemployment rate, for all MSAs in the US, from 1990 to 2023.
 Bureau of Labor and Statistics (BLS) website: https://www.bls.gov/lau/metrossa.htm.
 At the bottom under "Downloadable Data Files" select the ZIP version of Table 1.
 The extracted file is named ssamatab.xlsx by default.
-#### 2. geocorr2018_2327800015.csv: County-MSAs linkage file for crosswalk.
+#### 2. 'geocorr2018_2327800015.csv': County-MSAs linkage file for crosswalk.
 Missouri Census Data Center Geographic Correspondence Engine (MABLE Geocorr) at: https://mcdc.missouri.edu/applications/geocorr2018.html.
   * In the top window select all US states by holding shift and clicking at the bottom
   * In the left window select "County"
   * In the right window select "Core Based Statistical Area (CBSA)"
   * Leave all other selections at their defaults and click "Run request"
   * Save the CSV document generated at the bottom of the next page, that begins with "geocorr2018_"
-#### 3. Table.csv: Annual county employment levels for three years, split by total jobs, manufacturing jobs, and military jobs.
+#### 3. 'Table.csv': Annual county employment levels for three years, split by total jobs, manufacturing jobs, and military jobs.
 To begin, go to the following Bureau of Economic Analysis (BEA) website: https://www.bea.gov/itable/regional-gdp-and-personal-income.
 Click on:
   * "Interactive Data Tables" (orange bar)
   * "Personal income and employment by county and metropolitan area"